-Candidates for the Thoracic Z-joint Neurotomy procedure must meet the following inclusion criteria.
+Candidates for the Lumbar Z-joint Neurotomy procedure must meet the following inclusion criteria.

-- Predominantly axial pain below the T1 and above L1 vertebrae - Greater than 80% pain relief from two separate medial branch blocks with no more than 0.3 ml of injectate per block.
-It is recommended to use higher concentration anesthetic such as 0.75% bupivacaine or 4% lidocaine for a more effective block. - Chronic axial pain lasting for longer than six months. - Age greater than 18 years. - Failed to achieve adequate improvement with comprehensive non-operative treatments, including but not limited to: activity alteration, non-steroidal anti-inflammatory, physical and/or manual therapy, and fluoroscopically guided steroid injections in and around the area of pathology. - All other possible sources of back pain have been ruled out, including but not limited to: the intervertebral discs, the costovertebral joint, the costotransverse joint, symptomatic spondylolisthesis, and other regional soft tissue structures.
+- Predominantly axial pain below the L1 vertebrae and above the sacrum - Greater than 80% pain relief from two separate medial branch blocks with no more than 0.3 ml of injectate per block.
+It is recommended to use higher concentration anesthetic such as 0.75% bupivacaine or 4% lidocaine for a more effective block. - Chronic axial pain lasting for longer than six months. - Age greater than 18 years. - Failed to achieve adequate improvement with comprehensive non-operative treatments, including but not limited to: activity alteration, non-steroidal antiinflammatory, physical and/or manual therapy, and fluoroscopically guided steroid injections in and around the area of pathology. - All other possible sources of back pain have been ruled out, including but not limited to: the intervertebral discs, symptomatic spondylolisthesis, and other regional soft tissue structures.

-Candidates for the Thoracic Z-joint Neurotomy procedure will be excluded if they meet any of the following criteria:
+Candidates for the Lumbar Z-joint Neurotomy procedure will be excluded if they meet any of the following criteria:

-- Pregnancy - · Systemic infection or localized infection at the anticipated introducer entry site - History of coagulopathy or unexplained bleeding - · Irreversible psychological barriers to recovery - · Active radicular pain / radiculopathy - Immunosuppression
+- Pregnancy - Systemic infection or localized infection at the anticipated introducer entry site - History of coagulopathy or unexplained bleeding - Irreversible psychological barriers to recovery - · Active radicular pain / radiculopathy - Immunosuppression